Zhuan Zhuan Hui (Lianhua South Road)

 Does Zhuan Zhuan Hui (Lianhua South Road) handle dietary restrictions?

 Sichuan cuisine at this level centres on meat, offal, shellfish preparations, often cooked in shared oils and sauces that include chilli bean paste and fermented ingredients.
-Without a confirmed menu or website, specific allergy or dietary accommodation cannot be verified.
+Without a confirmed menu or website, specific allergy or dietary accommodation cannot be.
 Vegetarians should approach with caution: dedicated vegetarian alternatives in a traditional Sichuan kitchen at the ¥¥ tier are limited.
 For a vegetarian-led Chengdu option with Michelin recognition, Mi Xun Teahouse is a better fit.
 Communicate restrictions clearly in advance if you proceed.

 What are alternatives to Zhuan Zhuan Hui (Lianhua South Road) in Chengdu?